eduardojvieira/website/src/pages/terms.md

 **1. Use of Website**

-This website provides information about Eduardo Vieira's professional services, portfolio, and blog insights related to industrial automation, embedded systems, and engineering.
-The content is for informational purposes only.
+This website provides information about Eduardo Vieira's professional services, portfolio, and blog insights related to industrial automation, PLC programming, SCADA and HMI development, IIoT, MQTT, edge computing, and cloud integration.
+The content is for informational purposes only and does not constitute engineering advice.

 You agree to use the website only for lawful purposes and in a way that does not infringe the rights of, restrict or inhibit anyone else's use and enjoyment of the website.